Skip to content

-We host events most of the months of the year and further details can be found below.
-Our regular meetings take place at Penn Bowling Club, 10 Manor Road, Wolverhampton, WV4 5PY.
+We host events throughout most months of the year, with further details provided below.
+Our regular meetings are held at:

-The venue is fully wheelchair accessible, has good parking, toilet facilities and a bar.
-For users of public transport, the 15/16 bus routes along the Penn Road can be followed by a short walk up Manor Road to the venue.
+The venue is fully wheelchair accessible and offers ample parking, toilet facilities and a bar.
+If you’re using public transport, you can take the 15/16 bus routes along the Penn Road and then take a short walk up Manor Road to reach the venue.

-Our presentations begin at 19:30 and generally last for around one hour.
-You are welcome to attend from 19:00 onwards, as well as to stay after the event to socialise.
+Presentations begin at 7:30 PM and typically last about an hour.
+You’re welcome to arrive from 7:00 PM onward and stay after the event to socialise.

 Prices

-Both individual and season tickets can be purchased using the links below.
+Both individual event tickets and season memberships can be purchased using the links below.

 A History of Queen Street, Wolverhampton